-A story about overcoming hate, finding faith and fighting back.
+A funny new story about overcoming hate, finding faith and fighting back.

 Ego Actus will present an Equity Showcase Code production of A Black and White Cookie

 at Theater for the New City, Dates to be determined

 When available all tickets will be $20.00 on line or $25 at the door.

 Please Review A Black and White Cookie on Show-Score.com

 Beigel’s Bakery in Brooklyn has made over 100 million black and white cookies.
 We are proud to have them sponsor our show.
 We expect to hand out their black and white cookies after our performances.

 In a provocative and poignant drama about hope trumping polarization, an exorbitant rent increase forces Harold Wilson, a gruff conservative African American in his late 60s, to close his East Village newsstand after 30 years and reluctantly retire to Florida with his niece Carol.
 Enter Albie Sands, an eccentric 1960s Jewish radical, who persuades Harold to fight the landlord.
 Overcoming anti-Semitism, Harold and Albie form an unlikely yet powerful friendship to confront corporate greed and their own mortality.

 featuring Jim Fromewick, Roslyn Seale*, Chris Collins-Pisano*, Julie T. Pham*